excid-io/attestations-test/README.md

 ## Artifact Attestations with GitHub Actions

 A repo to test how attestations work in GitHub Actions.
 We created a very simple (Hello World) express-js server in NodeJS which we containerize and attest.
+For each case we present a different workflow file under .github/workflows.

 We are mostly interested in attesting container images, not files.

 Attestations of our interest are:
 1. SLSA Provenance